CLUB CONSTITUTION AND POLICIES

 h.
 Set aside or apply funds for special purposes or as reserves

 i.
 Deposit or invest funds in any lawful manner

 j.
 Employ and engage volunteers and others and provide services

 k.
 Co-operate with or affiliate to firstly any bodies regulating or organising the Sport and secondly any club or body involved with it and thirdly with government and related agencies

 l.
 Do all other things reasonably necessary to advance the purposes.

 NONE of the above powers may be used other than to advance the purposes consistently with the clauses below and the general law.

 a.
-Membership of the Club shall be open to anyone interested in the sport on application regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
+Membership of the Club shall be open to anyone interested in the sport on application regardless of gender, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
 However, limitation of membership according to available facilities is allowable on a non-discriminatory basis.

 b.
 The Club may have different classes of membership and subscription on a non-discriminatory and fair basis.
 The Club will keep subscriptions at levels that will not pose a significant obstacle to people participating.